-Comprehensive Assessment and Solution Process for Aging Residents (CASPAR).
-CASPAR enables practitioners to identify a client’s aging in place needs by collecting information that can be used by building professionals and occupational therapists to specify the right modifications.
-This assessment considers the home environment, the resident’s abilities and preferences, and the interaction between the two, combining the specific concerns of consumers, building professionals, and occupational therapists in performing home modifications assessments.
+Comprehensive Assessment and Solution Process for Aging Residents (CASPAR).This assessment tool, developed through two Small Business Innovation Research grants by researchers at Georgia Tech and the company Extended Home Living Solutions, enables practitioners to identify a client’s aging in place needs by collecting information that can be used by building professionals and health care professionals (e.g., occupational therapists) to specify the most appropriate modifications.
+This assessment considers the home environment, the resident’s abilities and preferences, and the interaction between the two, combining the specific concerns of consumers, building professionals, and occupational therapists in performing home modification assessments.

 This paper estimates the cost benefit of the modifications from construction costs and published reports of effectiveness and cost of treating falls in Hawaii.
 The average cost of home modifications was $800 and the average annual averted medical cost of falling was $1728.

 This is the first randomized controlled trial to examine the benefits of home modification for reducing fall injury costs in the general population.
 The results show a convincing economic justification for undertaking relatively low-cost home repairs and installing safety features to prevent falls.

 List of special grants for veterans needing home modification.

 This article discussed interventions that demonstrated greater efficacy to improve occupational performance.
 Implications for occupational therapy practice, education, and research are also discussed.